 If you have concerns about a student's conduct or wellbeing, you can report it to the Dean of Students office, which will follow up with the student.
-Do not hesitate to contact the Dean of Students Office at 856-225-6050 or dean of dean of students@camden.rutgers.edu with any questions or concerns.
+Do not hesitate to contact the Dean of Students Office at 856-225-6050 or deanofstudents@camden.rutgers.edu with any questions or concerns.